Sums of two squares and the tau-function: Ramanujan's trail

 {}From now on we use the short-hand notation defined on the right-hand side below:

-\begin{theorem}[Languasco and Moree \cite{LaMoree}] Let $a$ and $d\ge 2$ be coprime integers.
+\begin{theorem}[Languasco and Moree \cite{LaMoree}] Let $a$ and $d\ge 2$ be co-prime integers.
 Let $S$ be the set of integers including $1$ and all integers composed only of primes $p\equiv a\pmod{d}$.
 Then $S$ has an Euler--Kronecker constant $\gamma(d,a)$ given by

 where $\mu$ is the M\"obius function, $\Lambda$ is the von Mangoldt function,

 and $\chi_0$ is the principal character modulo $d$. \end{theorem} It follows from this result that an abelian multiplicative set has an Euler--Kronecker constant involving Dirichlet $L$-series.